12 Money-Saving Ways to Beat the Summer Heat

 Figure out how your ceiling fan works.

 This was something I never took the time to consider; I always figured that turning on my ceiling fan was a guaranteed means of bringing the temperature down.
 That’s not always the case.
 The majority of modern ceiling fans have two settings: one for wintertime that creates an updraft, moving warmer air that’s risen to the ceiling, and another setting for summertime that circulates cooler air downward.
-Ballacor has some great deals going right now, check them out and save up to 45 percent off of select ceiling fans.
+Ace Hardware has some great deals on ceiling fans going right now, check 'em out and save up to 20 percent on select fans.

 Draw your blinds and/or create some exterior shading.